binalyze/n8n-nodes-binalyze-air/README.md

 1. Clone this repository
 2. Install dependencies: `yarn install`
 3. Build the project: `yarn build`
+3. Link the project using:
+ - `npm link`
+ - `npm link n8n-nodes-binalyze-air`
-4. Link for local development and then run: `yarn dev`
+4. And then run: `yarn dev` to start n8n in watch mode

 ## Testing